Skip to content

 Host Runner Layer

 Sitting alongside the hook-intent layer is the host_runner abstraction (scripts/little_loops/host_runner.py).
-Where hook intents normalize incoming host events into the LLHookEvent envelope, the host runner normalizes outgoing CLI invocations: every shell-out to a host CLI (claude, codex, opencode, pi) is built through a HostRunner implementation rather than hard-coded argv.
+Where hook intents normalize incoming host events into the LLHookEvent envelope, the host runner normalizes outgoing CLI invocations: every shell-out to a host CLI (claude, codex, opencode, pi, gemini, omp) is built through a HostRunner implementation rather than hard-coded argv.
 This makes the orchestration layer host-agnostic and keeps host-specific argv shape out of call sites like ll-auto, ll-parallel, ll-action, ll-loop, FSM evaluators, and FSM handoff.

 Component Purpose